linii/imgsim/README.md

 - fimq:
     - evaluations
 - overarching question: want to store signatures of some sort
-    - going to be a huge pain for C++, C
+    - for C: stored in file. really bad but whatever